 Laxminarayan "Lux" Chakrapani (89B2A1...)
 After 4 years on campus, and PS-2 assignments in American Express and Neyveli Lignite Corp, worked for Thermax and a small company called Megavisa until 1998 in Marketing and Business Development.
 1998-2000 was spent getting an MBA AlliedSignal) in various locations, in Business Development and I.T.
 Current role involves project management and financial planning & controls for the I.T function.
-Married to Jayanthi and have a 10 month old son, Vivek.
+Married to Javanthi and have a 10 month old son.
+Vivek.
 Live in northern New Jersey.
 Contact email: narenchakrapani@yahoo.com love gardening.
-Newly acquired hobby: B.A. in astrology (ongoing). from the Univ. of Maryland (College Park).
-Been working for Honeywell since 1999 (then and the Deans award in 2004 for excellence in graduate study, research and service | .
+Newly acquired hobby: B.A. in astrology (ongoing).

 Manik Pullagurla (95A5) recently completed his PhD from VCU and joined UGA for Post Doc Research.
 He has received the Lowenthal award in 2003 for excellence in the research of genetically based neurological diseases, the J.D.
-Smith Award in 2004 for being the Outstanding Graduate Student of Medicinal Chemistry
+Smith Award in 2004 for being the Outstanding Graduate Student of Medicinal Chemistry from the Univ. of Maryland (College Park).
+Been working for Honeywell since 1999 (then and the Deans award in 2004 for excellence in graduate study, research and service .